m0squdev/gnomeport/README.md

 If you have GNOME installed you're good to go!
 To run these scripts you only need the following dependencies:
 - GNOME desktop environment
 - `dconf` command-line tool

-## Limitations

-- The scripts do not handle all possible GNOME configurations.
-- Some exported configurations may not work correctly when imported on a different system or GNOME version.